 Is it possible to get better at trusting God in making decisions?
-Does God care about every decision we make?
-When making decisions, can we learn to release control and believe God will guide us?
+Does God care about every decision you make?
+When making decisions, can you learn to release control and believe God will guide you?
 When making decisions is there more than one choice that could be right?

 Most of us probably circle around these questions, especially when making a decision, and we all make decisions—all of the time.

 There are situations where we make decisions easily and automatically but other situations require time and analysis.
 Some of us love decision-making while others avoid making even the simplest of decisions.